mark-rushakoff/mountainflux/README.md

 Tools to generate workloads against InfluxDB.

+## Packages

-## avalanche
+### avalanche

 InfluxDB client capable of generating workloads for InfluxDB.

-## chasm
+### chasm

-API-compatible InfluxDB server to be used for benchmarking avalanche.
+API-compatible InfluxDB server to be used for benchmarking avalanche or other InfluxDB clients.

+## Commands

+### avalanched

+Experimental load generator using `avalanche`.

+### chasmd

+Command-line-accessible chasm server that will log out statistics around writes consumed.